ottogroup/pixaris/README.md

 7.  **View Your Results:** Launch the Pixaris UI to visualize the generated images, metrics, and collected feedback.

+For example usages, check the [examples](https://github.com/ottogroup/pixaris/tree/main/examples) directory.
+To set up GCP components, such as `GCPDatasetLoader`, we use a configuration file.
+An [example_config.yaml](https://github.com/ottogroup/pixaris/tree/main/examples/example_config.yaml) is provided; just adjust it and save a local version.

 ### Summary

 At a high level, using Pixaris involves defining a `DatasetLoader`, `ImageGenerator`, `ExperimentHandler`, and any necessary arguments.
 These components are then passed to an orchestration function like `generate_images_based_on_dataset`, which handles loading the data, executing the experiment, and saving the results.